 That’s right!
 There are over 2,300 documented arches in Grand Staircase, and the Escalante Natural Bridge is one of the most spectacular!
 The impressive 130-foot tall sandstone arch is carved out of the massive walls of the Escalante River Canyon.

 The trail to Escalante Natural Bridge meanders along the Escalante River and involves several fun river crossings – a great way to cool off on a hot desert day.
-The hike is just a small portion of the Escalante River Trail, which stretches for a total of 19 miles and ends in Escalante.
+The hike is just a small portion of the Escalante River Trail, which stretches for 19 miles and ends in Escalante.

-Grand Staircase Escalante National Monument
+- Location | Grand Staircase-Escalante National Monument

 Highlights

-Beautiful sandstone arch
+- Beautiful sandstone arch.

-Family friendly, easy hike
+- Family friendly, easy hike.

 Lowlights

-Deep sand in some areas make hiking more challenging
+- Deep sand in some areas make hiking more challenging.

-Parking is limited, although typically not a problem
+- Parking is limited, although typically not a problem.

-River crossings can be unpleasant on colder days.
+- River crossings can be unpleasant on colder days.

-Details | Escalante Natural Bridge Hike
+Escalante Natural Bridge | Hike Guide

 Our experience